Trump says he believes Nikki Haley is going to be "on our team in some form"

 The former South Carolina governor served as U.S. ambassador to the United Nations in the Trump administration.

-In a May 11 post to his Truth Social platform, Trump wrote that Haley "is not under consideration" to be his vice presidential candidate.
-Trump though Thursday appeared to skirt the question when asked if she was being considered as a potential running mate, instead listing the names of several other prominent Republicans he said were doing a "fantastic job," including Sens.
+In a May 11 post on his Truth Social platform, Trump wrote that Haley "is not under consideration" to be his vice presidential candidate.
+On Thursday though, Trump appeared to skirt the question when asked if she was being considered as a potential running mate, instead listing the names of several other prominent Republicans he said were doing a "fantastic job," including Sens.
 Marco Rubio and J.D.
 Vance, Rep. Elise Stefanik and Dr. Ben Carson.

 When asked about a timeline for a decision, Trump responded that it would likely come "sometime during the convention."